 Yes.
 The risk warning should be provided with the application form or any other method that allows the member to take payment of their AVC plan.
 The risk warning tells the member about the risks associated with the options offered in the LGPS.
 We recommend that you ask members to sign a declaration to confirm they have read the risk warning.

-We will update the template generic risk warning (England and Wales) shortly.
+We have updated the template generic risk warning (England and Wales).

 Does the requirement to signpost members to Pension Wise still apply in some cases?